lifting-bits/mcsema/docs/LifeOfAnInstruction.md

 ## Step 1: CFG protocol buffer representation

 The first step to lifting involves getting the machine code instructions of some binary file into a format the McSema understands.
-We use a common and simple format so that McSema doesn't need to understand the many executable file formats ([ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format), [Mach-O](https://en.wikipedia.org/wiki/Mach-O), [PE](https://en.wikipedia.org/wiki/Portable_Executable), etc.).
+These files are generated with the help of external tools for program disassembly (IDA Pro) so that McSema doesn't need to understand the many executable file formats.

 The file format used by McSema is a [CFG protocol buffer](/mcsema/CFG/CFG.proto).
 This file is produced using the [`mcsema-disass`](/mcsema/tools/mcsema_disass) tool.
 The CFG file for the above code block contains the following data.